 Consumer testimonials are a very understated marketing tool.
-While some of the feedback can help you manage better brand quality, the encouraging words of a previous or existing customer is a clear representation of your excellence.
+While some of the feedback can help you manage better brand quality for your web design firm, the encouraging words of a previous or existing customer is a clear representation of your excellence.

 Think of online testimonials like the modern-day-word-of-mouth.
 The reference for a product is taken at face value when it comes from a reliable source.

 These testimonials, until a few years ago, would be a page on your website or a printed sheet in your office lobby.
 The digital world is rapidly evolving, and so is the straightforward testimonial.

 With the rising influence of social media platforms and the loss of attention spans, testimonials demand higher creativity and dazzle.
 The best way to derive more from testimonials is by leaping into videos.
 In new-age marking, video references are the next-best-thing.

 Videos are an audio and visual medium, which sprouts an experience that cannot come from reading.
 Today, more than 70% of all content online is in the form of video, and the content consumers prefer seeing visuals over reading quotes.

 The video-medium also helps put a face to the testimonials.
 Which adds credibility to your references and makes the viewer believe in your product or service much further.

 If you cannot connect with your consumers in person to shoot testimonials, you can also use a free slideshow maker with music and add motion to your written testimonials.
 Do not let the lack of video footage hold you back from leveraging the power of video marketing.